Tyler Reif: ARCA

 On December 30, 2024, SPS announced that Reif would return to the team in 2025 to run full-time in the ARCA Menards Series East for the first time and part-time in the main ARCA Menards Series in their No. 23 car.

-NASCAR
+He went winless during the season and finished second in the standings for the third time in his ARCA career, 17 points behind the eventual champion Isaac Kitzmiller.

+Craftsman Truck Series

+2025

-On October 8, 2025, it was announced that Reif will attempt to make his debut in the NASCAR Craftsman Truck Series at Phoenix Raceway, driving the No. 41 Chevrolet for Niece Motorsports.
+On October 8, 2025, it was announced that Reif will make his debut in the NASCAR Craftsman Truck Series at Phoenix Raceway, driving the No. 41 Chevrolet for Niece Motorsports.
+He managed to earn a ninth-place finish in his first start.

+2026

+Reif's No. 42 truck at Atlanta in 2026.

+On November 19, 2025, it was announced that Reif would return to Niece Motorsports for the 2026 season, driving the No. 42 Chevrolet as the anchor driver of the truck.
+He would make his first start at EchoPark Speedway, finishing 17th after a 27th place start.
+Later at Coronado Street Course, Reif was three corners away from his first NASCAR Craftsman Truck Series win, however, due to corner cutting in the chicane, this allowed Layne Riggs to pass him for the win.

 Personal life

-Tyler's older brother, Tanner Reif, competes in the ARCA Menards Series West.
-Tanner last drove the No. 13 Toyota for Central Coast Racing.
+Tyler's older brother, Tanner Reif, competes in the Trans-Am TA2 Series, and also previously competed in the ARCA ranks.